 The monarch butterfly population is in decline due to loss of habitat that includes their host plant - milkweed!
 Increasing polliantor habitat in agricultural areas is key to restoring monarch populations.
 With the help of agricultural producers, we can reach our national goal of 1.8 billion additional milkweed plants and other wildflowers on the landscape.

 Conservation actions you take on your farm, ranch, or backyard, no matter what size, can provide additional economic gain as well as ecological benefits.
 Monarch habitat benefits honeybees and native pollinators, which are critical in the pollination of many agricultural crops.
-Setting aside small areas of habitat near or within crops that require pollinatoion can provide food and sleter to support a health local pollinator population and improve yields.
+Setting aside small areas of habitat near or within crops that require pollinatoion can provide food and shelter to support a healthy local pollinator population and improve yields.

 Photo by Denise Ellsworth, The Ohio State University.

 Key Habitat Components

 - A combination of early, middle and late blooming species, with overlap in flowering times to fuel pollinators and butterfly breeding and migration